 Silver Selects (SS) is a hybrid program that falls somewhere between Meals on Wheels and CEAP’s Food Market.
 SS is a Title III-funded program for adults 60+ who have difficult shopping and cooking, but are able to come to CEAP once or twice each month.

-Participants select their meals online, and then CEAP places an order with the Kitchen of Opportunities, the same kitchen that provides our Meals on Wheels meals.
+CEAP Silver Selects offers the following diet options: regular, mechanical soft, puree, vegetarian, gluten free, lactose free, and renal.
+We also offer options for no fish/seafood and no pork.
 Each participant can receive 28 frozen meals per month; they either pick up all 28 at one time, or they pick up 14 meals twice each month.
 One of the biggest determinants is the amount of freezer space they have at home!

 The Silver Selects program is totally free for participants, and at CEAP each participant is also welcome to do a full grocery shop in our Food Market when they come to pick up their meals.
 This allows SS participants to help fill out the rest of their nutritional intake through the month.
 CEAP is currently provided nearly 800 meals through Silver Selects every month!

 Nutritional Assistance Program for Seniors (NAPS) is a senior nutrition program funded by the United States Department of Agriculture and managed in Minnesota by the MN Department of Health.
 The intended participants are adults aged 60+ who have more mobility and are comfortable with some cooking.
 NAPS is traditionally a boxed program (meaning the food is prescribed and prepackaged), and these boxes are usually distributed by food shelves during a 2-3 hour window one day each month.